Dr Daniel Ghezelbash

 School of Global & Public Law

 Daniel is a practicing refugee lawyer.
-He is Special Counsel at the National Justice Project, and sits on the boards of a number of not-for-profit legal centres, including Refugee Advice and Casework Services (Vice-President) and Wallumatta Legal.
+He is Special Counsel at the National Justice Project, and sits on the boards of a number of not-for-profit legal centres, including the Refugee Advice and Casework Service and Wallumatta Legal.
+He is also a founder and board member of the Access to Justice and Technology Network, which promotes and supports the uptake of legal technology in Australia's not-for-profit legal sector.

 Daniel regularly features and published in domestic and international media outlets on refugee, migration, access to justice and legal technology issues.
 In 2021, he was selected for the ABC Top 5 Humanities Media Residency.